drego85/dotfiles/firefox/README.md

 Unfortunately Firefox needs to be customized from GUI instead on CLI, so there is not a real installer script.
 The steps to do are:

-1. From an active Firefox session, create a new profile with name `emanuele` (it is my name, it is hardcoded in the installer script).
+1. From an active Firefox session, create a new profile with name `default-release` (default profile that comes with Fedora).
 You can access to the page via `about:profiles`.
 2. Switch to the new profile and delete the old one (if you want).
 3. Login to Firefox Sync (or download all extentions you want).
 4. Customize Firefox GUI.